SteveBarnett/Remixing/_thinking/strugferring.md

 (Strugferring = Struggling + Suffering.
 Pronounce with a wet g for most humorous effect.)

 Suffering and struggle go together in a human life to create meaning and growth.

-Something like that.
+Suffering and happiness exist together.
+We can transform our suffering into understanding, compassion, and joy for ourselves and for others.

 - Impermance.
 Reality is in constant motion.
 Things change.
 - This creates dukkha, suffering, dissatisfaction, uneasiness.
 We move to rebalance, restabilising, settle.